huridocs/uwazi-documentation/admin-docs/translating-your-collection.md

 There are three aspects of translating your content:
 1. Translating entity titles and text values
 2. Translating data labels
--   [Click here](https://uwazi.readthedocs.io/en/latest/admin-docs/building-info-architecture.html#how-to-create-templates-and-add-properties) to learn more about properties and metadata in Uwazi.
 3. Uploading translated documents (PDFs)
--   [Click here](https://uwazi.readthedocs.io/en/latest/admin-docs/working-with-entities-in-your-collection.html#how-to-upload-and-publish-entities) to learn more about documents in Uwazi.

 ### 1. How to translate entity titles and text values